 printable recipe below

-Our 15 bean soup recipe is filled with protein and rich made from scratch flavors.
+My 15-bean soup recipe is filled with protein and rich made-from-scratch flavors.
 Just add a spoon and enjoy your meal.

 More Made From Scratch Soup Recipes